Chapter 14:

 “It was Dorian’s idea!”
 Luke pointed out!

 “…” Letting only a single sigh loose, Vernon leaned over to Amala and whispered in her ear.
 “Harper said he’d wait at 1500 Poehler avenue.
 I’ll say you need to go out of the office and handle something for me.
 Make sure to keep a low profile.”
 He walked into the room, forcing a smile, and warm body language!
-To the less than eager young woman, watching the man who’d upset her so deeply, having to obviously writhe in a situation he hated, was cathartic.
-She didn’t have any time to relish in it, so Amala slipped away from the door, and returned to her desk to gather her things.
+To that less than eager young woman, watching the man who’d upset her so deeply, having to obviously writhe in a situation he hated, was cathartic.
+She didn’t dwell on it; Amala slipped away from the door, and returned to her desk to gather her things.
 With an unfathomable want to escape reality, she almost quit right then and there, but soldiered on to meet up with Harper!

 Part 4

 Hurdling through the sky, Amala continually repeated a calming mantra in her head.
 (It will be fine.
 It will be over quickly.)
 The warmth of her telekinesis had changed.
 Before, akin to an active oven, but at that time, more of an open flame wrapping her body.
 (Can I even call this telekinesis anymore?)
 Amala spied the road coming into view, so she landed in an empty clearing. (…I’ll look up my powers.)
 She strolled along toward the meeting spot, using her phone as a reasonable distraction to move with less urgency.
-Bringing up an article on supernatural powers, Amala ran down tons of different options.
+Bringing up an article on supernatural powers, Amala ran down tons of possibilities.
 (Teleportation…no. Telekinesis…no. Telepathy…no. Did I go too far down the list?)
 She quickly scrolled back to the top.
 (Pyrokinesis?
 An ability which grants one the power to control flames, fire, or heat using one's mind…that does sound accurate.)
-Amala’s thoughtless wandering had brought her to an empty city block.
-Weathered buildings with broken windows, boarded up doors, and crabgrass broke through unmaintained sidewalks of the nearly deserted neighborhood.
-A lone figure, the chubby visage of Harper Wolf, wheezing heavily on a corner, drew Amala’s eye.
+Amala’s thoughtless wandering brought her to an empty city block.
+Weathered buildings with broken windows, boarded up doors, and crabgrass braking through unmaintained sidewalks, spread out across the nearly deserted neighborhood.
+A lone figure, Harper’s chubby visage, wheezing heavily on a corner, drew Amala’s eye.
 She approached, and before even calling out, Harper turned right around and faced her!

 “W-What are you doing here?!
 I thought Vernon was coming!”
 Frantically stepping back, his eyes conveyed only disdain!